Rafael1s/Computer-Vision-Algorithms/README.md

 Make sure that Python and libraries *numpy*, *cv2*, *torch*, *matplotlab*, *os*, *utils*, *darknet*   are installed.

-You can find the additional info about every project in the corresponding README file.
+The additional info about every project can be found in the README file related to the specific project.